feeLife/Project/Project_2/README.md

 # Project_2
-Project 2 - Predict Resident price from Sample data
+# Problem Statement

+Predict what will effect the price of the property